The BBC Studios Wildlife Filmmaking Scholarship

 To apply for this scholarship, you must:

-- be an applicant for the MA Wildlife Filmmaking course who also meets the MA and scholarship eligibility criteria
+• be an applicant for the MA Wildlife Filmmaking course, who also meets the MA and scholarship eligibility criteria

-- be a new student to UWE Bristol with no previous UK study
+• be a new student to UWE Bristol with no previous UK study

-- be classed as overseas (for fees purposes)
+• be classed as overseas for fees purposes

-- not be a sponsored student or in receipt of another scholarship or award
+• not be a sponsored student or in receipt of another scholarship or award

-- provide official transcripts at the time of application
+• provide official transcripts at the time of application

-- hold an unconditional or a conditional offer, where International English Language Testing System (IELTS) or equivalent is the only condition.
+• hold an unconditional or a conditional offer, where International English Language Testing System (IELTS) or equivalent is the only condition

 How to apply

 You must apply for the scholarship at the same time as you apply for the MA Wildlife Filmmaking course.
-The application deadline is 14 March 2023.
+The deadline for application to the course is 14 February 2024.

-Your course application form should give us a clear idea about why you want to study for the MA Wildlife Filmmaking course as well as covering your previous experience and current skills.
+Your course application form should give us a clear idea about why you want to study for the MA Wildlife Filmmaking as well as covering your previous experience and current skills.

 If you have any questions about the scholarship, please get in contact with Peter Venn at Peter.Venn@uwe.ac.uk.